Exuviance Collagen Triple Boost Serum Review

 Review

-Lightly moisturizing: Exuviance Collagen Triple Boost Serum has a moisturizing rating of 3.2 out of 10.
+According to CreamScan analysis, Exuviance Collagen Triple Boost Serum is lightly moisturizing, with a moisturizing rating of 3.2 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a high humectancy of 6.5 out of 10, primarily due to the high content of Butylene Glycol (est. ≈4.0%).